 If you reached our page, then the Firefox screen is tearing when scrolling webpages.
 Sometimes, it looks like a piece of a strip with small squares on it.

-But first, let’s understand why is this problem occurring on Firefox while the screen tearing is not manifesting on other browsers.
+But first, let’s understand why is Firefox so choppy.
+Is screen tearing normal?